-BUS 242 - Principles of Management

-SOC 349 - Organizations and Society: Understanding Nonprofits and Corporations

-COM 345 - Organizational Communication

-POL 371 - Topics: Becoming a Leader

-Two required electives from the following list.
-(No more than one per department)

-BUS 340 - Human Resource Management

-BUS 440 - Strategic Management

-HIS 122 - 20th-Century United States

-PSY 373 - Industrial/Organizational Psychology

-COM 321 - Business and Professional Speaking

-COM 355 - Small Group Communication

-Peace and Global Studies Minor

-See International Relations' departmental page.
+For a complete list of courses and descriptions, see the Course Description Search.

 International Relations

 International Relations is an interdisciplinary major which provides students with the basis for informed global citizenship, preparing them for graduate study or careers in foreign service, nonprofit organizations, or international business.
 The student may focus on a discipline or geographic area of the world.
 The program consists of a core of seven courses and six electives chosen from a wide list of offerings at Augsburg and other colleges.
 Students are encouraged to consider foreign study opportunities; most of our majors do study abroad at some point during their time at Augsburg.
 Competency in one foreign language is required, and some students study two languages.
 All majors complete a significant senior research project and thesis on a topic of their own choosing, such as immigration, conflict resolution, economic development, or climate change.

 The goal of the program is to give students a broad exposure to international studies with considerable freedom to choose options for specialization.
 Students often combine this major with a second major in History, Political Science, International Business, or a foreign language.
 Numerous combinations of majors and minors are possible with the international relations major.

+Director

-Director: Joseph Underhill
+Joseph Underhill

 Degree and Major Requirements

 International Relations Major

 Required core courses:

-ECO 112 - Principles of Macroeconomics

-or ECO 113 - Principles of Microeconomics

-HIS 103 - The Modern World

-or HIS 104 - The Modern Non-Western World

-POL 158 - Introduction to Political Science

-or POL 160 - World Politics

-POL 490 - International Relations Keystone

-or KEY 480 - Topics in Global Interdependence

-Four terms (or equivalent) of college work in a modern language other than English

-One of the following lower division electives:
+ECO 112 - Principles of Macroeconomics or ECO 113 - Principles of Microeconomics HIS 103 - The Modern World or HIS 104 - The Modern Non-Western World POL 158 - Introduction to Political Science or POL 160 - World Politics POL 490 - International Relations Keystone or KEY 480 - Topics in Global Interdependence Four terms (or equivalent) of college work in a modern language other than English One of the following lower division electives:

-ANT 141 - Introduction to Cultural Anthropology

-INS 225 - Introduction to Islam

-POL 241 - Environmental and River Politics

-SWK 230 - Global Peace and Social Development

-WST 250 - Global Perspectives on Gender and Sexuality

-or one additional upper division course from the list of required electives listed below.
+ANT 141 - Introduction to Cultural Anthropology INS 225 - Introduction to Islam POL 241 - Environmental and River Politics SWK 230 - Global Peace and Social Development WST 250 - Global Perspectives on Gender and Sexuality or one additional upper division course from the list of required electives listed below.
 Two of the following: